maana-io/q-template-service-typescript-typegraphql/README.md

 ## Customization

+### Project

-* Change the name and description of the module
+Change the name and description of the module

 In `package.json`, edit the metadata:

   ```json
   {